neetfrog/Magic-Lantern-MLVFS-Windows-Bundle/README.md

 # Notes

-* This exact version of Dokan is required.
+* This exact version 1.0.3.1000 of Dokan is required.
+Others didn't work with Windows 11 during my testing.
 * Update batch paths if moving the installation.
 * Adjust MLVFS arguments in .bat file if necessary